Mortrack/CenyML/STM32F446RE_Examples/README.md

 # Cite this project in yours!

 ## APA citation
-Paper in progress.
+Scientific paper in progress.

 ## BibTeX citation

 ```$bibtex
-Paper in progress.
+Scientific paper in progress.
 ```